thefotios/eslint/docs/rules/brace-style.md

 ## When Not To Use It

-If your project will not be using the one true brace style, turn this rule off.
+If you do not want to enforce a consistent brace style, or uses a brace style other than those in this rule's options, turn this rule off.

 ## Further Reading